ogrergo/ift6266/docs/_posts/2017-04-20-Conditional-GAN.markdown

 ### GPU
 I have use Amazon instance to train my models.
-I used p2.xlarge instance, which are equipped with Kepler M80 GPU.
+I used p2.xlarge instance, which are equipped with NVIDIA K80 GPU.
 I trained this model for 10 epoch for 2 days.

 ### Training set